Differentially Private Federated Learning: A Systematic Review: FL and DP Models

 \subsubsection{Transfer Federated Learning (TFL)}

-TFL was proposed by Liu et al.~\cite{liu2020secure}, it refers to the scenario in FL settings where there is limited or no overlap in the feature space or sample space between clients.
-In this scenario, there are often multiple source domain datasets \(D_k \triangleq \left\{\left(x_{i,k}, y_{i,k}\right)\right\}_{i=1}^{N_k}, k \in [K-1]\), and a target domain dataset \(D_K \triangleq \left\{x_{i,K}\right\}_{i=1}^{N_K}\).
-Here, \(D_k\) and \(D_K\) are held by different participants, with those holding the source domain datasets called clients and those holding the target domain dataset called the server.
-Under this setup, the goal is to enable multiple parties to jointly train a model that can generalize to the target domain dataset held by the server, without exposing data to each other.
-In most cases, there are often few or even no labels in target domain dataset, in which case it need to use the source domain datasets from each client to generate pseudo-labels for the target domain dataset firstly.
+TFL refers to FL scenarios with limited or no overlap in feature or sample spaces among participants~\cite{liu2020secure}.
+In this setting, clients with source domain datasets and a server with a target domain dataset jointly train a model to generalize to the target domain while preserving data privacy.
+If the target domain lacks labels, it often requires using source domain data to generate pseudo-labels for the target domain.